nunetang/react-portfolio/README.md

 ## Description

-Updated React portfolio featuring 8 total projects
+Updated React Portfolio featuring 8 total projects

 ## Requirements

- * Use React
+ * Using React

  * A Header component that appears on multiple pages